cidicles/collectible/README.md

 # Collection API

 Baseline for a localized collection API.
+Docs can be viewed [here](https://cidicles.github.io/collectible/).

 Contains: